Conversational marketing has been quite the buzzword recently, huh?

 A conversational growth strategy can be valuable for your business…but first we have to strip away the jargon behind phrases like “conversational growth strategy.”

-Conversational marketing takes advantage of the power of one on one conversation.
-It’s a form of one to one marketing that—when properly used—can fill gaps in your marketing to answer your audience’s questions in real time.
+Conversational marketing takes advantage of the power of one-on-one conversation.
+It’s a form of one-to-one marketing that—when properly used—can fill gaps in your marketing to answer your audience’s questions in real time, creating authentic experiences.

 But conversational marketing, as the term is being used today, isn’t just literally talking to your audience and trying to sell them stuff.
-There’s already a word for that—sales.
+There’s already a word for converting leads—sales.

-Instead, conversational marketing is about the rise of a new type of marketing technology—and about trends in how people talk to each other online.
+Instead, conversational marketing is about the rise of a new type of marketing technology—and about marketing trends in how people talk to each other online across multiple channels.

 But what is it actually?

 How can you do it?

 Conversational marketing is an approach to marketing that lets businesses engage leads to have one-to-one personal experiences with the customer.
 That makes it easier to answer questions in 24/7 real-time—which improves lead generation and sales.

 The definition of conversational marketing is intentionally broad.
 But even though there’s little mention of technology in that definition, most people referring to conversational marketing are talking about chatbots and live chat.

 - What is live chat?
 Live chat is a communication channel you add to your website that lets visitors message a member of your team directly.
 That means you can offer assistance in real time, and save visitors the trouble of digging around your website.